LowTechCoder/rpi4-retroarch-guide/README.md

 sudo reboot
 sudo snap install retroarch
 ```
-Install your favorite command line editor.
-If your new, replace vim with nano.
+Install your favorite command line editor or if you like nano, then replace 'vim' with 'nano' throughout this guide.
 ```
 sudo apt install vim -y
 ```